tienbob/Secret/README.md

   - LinkedIn: `linkedin_{keywords}_{location}.csv`
   - RubyOnRemote: `rubyonremote_{keywords}_{location}.csv`
 - Job history is kept in memory and will reset when you restart the server

-## Troubleshooting

-### Timeout Errors

-**Problem:** `Connection timeout` or `ReadTimeoutError`

-**Solutions:**
-- Reduce the number of pages to scrape (try 1-2 pages first)
-- Disable headless mode to see what's happening in the browser
-- Check your internet connection speed
-- The website might be experiencing high load or blocking automated requests
-- Try again later when the website is less busy
-- The scraper will automatically timeout after 10 minutes

-### Login Required (LinkedIn)

-**Problem:** LinkedIn asks you to log in

-**Solutions:**
-- Disable headless mode before starting
-- When the browser opens, manually log in to LinkedIn
-- Wait for the jobs search page to load
-- The scraper will detect when you're logged in and continue

-### Browser Driver Issues

-**Problem:** `WebDriverException` or browser won't start

-**Solutions:**
-- Make sure Chrome or Edge browser is installed
-- Try running: `pip install --upgrade selenium webdriver-manager`
-- Close all Chrome/Edge windows before running
-- On Linux, you may need to install: `sudo apt-get install chromium-browser`

-### No Results Found

-**Problem:** Scraping completes but finds 0 results

-**Solutions:**
-- Check if your search keywords and location are correct
-- Try broader search terms (e.g., "Developer" instead of "Senior Ruby on Rails Developer")
-- The location might not have jobs matching your criteria
-- Try a different platform (LinkedIn vs RubyOnRemote)

-### Slow Performance

-**Solutions:**
-- Enable headless mode (faster, but you can't see progress)
-- Reduce max pages to scrape (1-3 recommended)
-- Close other browser windows
-- Free up system memory

-### Other Issues

-**Port already in use**: Change the port in `app.py` (last line) to a different number

-**Script not found**: Make sure `linkedin_v2.py` and `rubyonremote_v1.py` are in the same directory as `app.py`